-This is the overview or ‘macro’ vision, based on your brief.
-Plans will be to scale and we might include CAD drawings, hand drawn plans, mood boards and perspectives to give a thorough visual understanding of how the finished garden will look.
-The garden design plan will show shapes of the paving, features, planting beds, trees and lawns.
+This is the overview or ‘macro’ vision, based on your brief, style and a pinch of our own aesthetic to deliver a plan to your outlined budget.
+Plans will be to scale and include CAD drawings and mood boards to give a thorough visual understanding of how the finished garden will look.
+The garden design plan will show areas of landscape features such as terraces, paths, planting beds, trees lawns and others.

-The drawings will be presented to you and we will discuss the plans and complete a round of amendments if required to perfect it for you.
-We can also give broad-brush costings at this stage to give you a feel for the budget which can inform design decisions.
+The drawings will be presented to you and we will discuss the plans and complete a round of amendments, if required, to perfect it for you.
+We can also give broad brush costings at this stage to give you a feel for the design against your budget which can inform design decisions.

 Stage 3: Planting Plans